Dughmi0/Angula_MPI-version/README.txt

 - the number of available processors
 - the system size

-The implementation was tested on an AMD Ryzen 7 processor using 16 MPI processes.
+The implementation was tested on an AMD Ryzen 7 processor using 8 MPI processes.
 OS: Linux Ubuntu 24.04
-Note: It was not tested on other OS windows or mac or other linux distos.
+Note: It was not tested on other OS windows or mac or other linux distos, if the original code works on your machine, this most likely will work too.
 ---

 ## Integration with ANGULA